 - Your sales reps never seem to arrive early enough in the buyer’s journey to really influence buying criteria.
 With up to 90% of the decision-making process in the coming years taking place before your best prospects will be ready for a sales conversation, this issue alone could doom your firm’s future.
 Your perceived differentiation is only relevant during the final 10% of the buyer’s journey.
 Why?
 Because your firm currently sits on the sidelines, reminiscing about the past, during the first 60% to 90% of the modern buyer’s journey for managed services.

 - Your company’s social media accounts haven’t been updated in months – or even years.
-You can’t win the search game without being active in social.
+You can’t win the search game without being active on social.
 Social is now a pretty major ranking signal for search engine results.
 Those little numbers that you see at the top of a blog post – for how many retweets a blog post got, how many LinkedIn shares a blog post got, or how many Facebook likes a blog post got, all of that matters.
-It’s definitely a ranking signal that impacts how your company is going to get found.
+It’s a ranking signal that impacts how your company will get found.

-- You’ve decided that, since you don’t listen to podcasts, your company doesn’t need a podcast.
+- You’ve decided that your company doesn't need a podcast since you don’t listen to podcasts.
 What’s going to make this disruption even more of an issue?
-Podcasting will become more mainstream as people are going to have the ability to more easily listen to podcasts in their car, directly through new car radios.
+Podcasting will become more mainstream as people will be able to more easily listen to podcasts in their car directly through new car radios.

-- Your YouTube channel looks like a ghost town and you’d be hard-pressed to find more than a handful of embedded videos on your entire website.
-YouTube is going to become even more mainstream with more and more people watching YouTube video on their TVs and on mobile devices.
-Live video – Google Hangouts, Meerkat, and Periscope.
+- Your YouTube channel looks like a ghost town, and you’d be hard-pressed to find more than a handful of embedded videos on your entire website.
+YouTube will become even more mainstream, with more and more people watching YouTube videos on their TVs and mobile devices.
+Live video.
 All of these platforms are going to become even more popular.
-Google Hangouts recently announced a new website that’s making Google Hangouts even more mainstream.

 - Your company’s MSP website has identical, or nearly identical, content as hundreds of other managed service provider websites.
 Personalization is going to become an even bigger issue.
-The one-size-fits-all, with the bland, corporate, sterile managed services website, where we’re treating all clients and potential clients as one-and-the-same is not going to work anymore.
-Because the personalization technology has come down to the point where it’s possible to provide an Amazon.com-like experience to your website visitors.
-And that can make an enormous difference to moving those website visitors along the buyer’s journey.
+The one-size-fits-all, with the bland, corporate, sterile managed services website, where we’re treating all clients and potential clients as one-and-the-same, will not work anymore.
+Because the personalization technology has come down to the point where it’s possible to provide an Amazon-com-like experience to your website, visitors.
+And that can make an enormous difference in moving those website visitors along the buyer’s journey.

 At this stage, sales professionals are going to be forced to position themselves more like thought leaders.